semrush/intergalactic/website/docs/components/spin/spin.md

 @## Usage in UX/UI

 Remember that the page loading indicator should help user to estimate the interface's response time (specifically how long he should wait for a certain result).
-Therefore, in cases when system does not know exactly how long it will take to load data, we recommend you to add explanatory message next to a spinner, for example: **Loading...**.
+Therefore, in cases when system doesn't know exactly how long it will take to load data, we recommend you to add explanatory message next to a spinner, for example: **Loading...**.

 > This component is one of the components that displays interface's reaction to user actions in the interface.
 For general rules on such components, see the [Loading patterns](/patterns/loading-states/).